TempestAethel/TicTacToe/Inspiration/Project Knight/modded/readme.md

 # Progress Knight : Modded

 ### Introduction
-Progress Knight is a text-based incremental game, developed by Ihtasham42, which can be played on your browser./ Find full detail in the original folder
+Progress Knight is a text-based incremental game, developed by Ihtasham42, which can be played on your browser.\
+Find full detail in the original folder

 ### Why mod?